-Plus Minus Difference Final Status 36,494 Graduates before 1999 not enrolled in Grade 12 in the fall of 1998 1998-99 graduates not enrolled in Grade 12 in the fall of 1998 General Educational Development certificate recipients not enrolled in Grade 12 in the fall of 1998 6,849 9,897 8,491 Students continuing school, but not in Grade 12 by the fall of 1998 1998-99 dropouts who were enrolled in Grade 12 in the fall of 1998 13,694 2,437 Cohorts 34,361 The attrition count begins with all students enrolled in Grade 9, including those repeating Grade 9.
+Plus Minus Difference Final Status 36,494 Graduates before 1999 not enrolled in Grade 12 in the fall of 1998 1998-99 graduates not enrolled in Grade 12 in the fall of 1998 6,849 9,897 General Educational Development certificate recipients not enrolled in Grade 12 in the fall of 1998 8,491 Students continuing school, but not in Grade 12 by the fall of 1998 1998-99 dropouts who were enrolled in Grade 12 in the fall of 1998 13,694 2,437 Cohorts , 34,361 The attrition count begins with all students enrolled in Grade 9, including those repeating Grade 9.
 The longitudinal count assigns each student to one and only one cohort, so only first-time Grade 9 students are counted.
-The way is a student of the stude 51,939 47.570 The attrition count ends with all students in Grade 12, regardless of when they began Grade 9.
+51,939 The attrition count ends with all students in Grade 12, regardless of when they began Grade 9.
 The longitudinal count includes only those Grade 12 students who began Grade 9 with the cohort.
 17,578 Transfers and Growth 32,734 An attrition rate may include a growth factor; that is, an estimate of students transferring into the Texas public school system.
 Students transferring out are included in the attrition count itself.
-The longitudinal cohort counts and adds transfers-in on grade level.
+0ь The longitudinal cohort counts and adds transfers-in on grade level.
 Students leaving the public school system for any reason other than dropping out are subtracted from the longitudinal dropout count.
-0 b 92,462 59,728 Errors in Student Records and Data Anomalies -445 To track students from year to year in the longitudinal rate requires that students have valid identification records.
+92,462 59,728 Errors in Student Records and Data Anomalies -445 To track students from year to year in the longitudinal rate requires that students have valid identification records.
 Students with errors that prevent tracking have to be excluded from the cohort.
 The attrition rate uses aggregate counts and so includes records of Grade 9 students who cannot be tracked.
 5,607 Grade 12 enrollment for the attrition count includes students with identification errors.
 The longitudinal count excludes them.
 5,367 It is not possible to place all students records in one or the other count, or both, because the decision rules and counts are based on different types of student data records.
-685 All Differences 103,144 bThe Texas Education Agency does not include a growth factor in the attrition calculation.
+685 All Differences 103,144

-&lt;sup>aEnrollment in Grade 9 in the fall of the 1995-96 school year minus enrollment in Grade 12 in the fall of the 1998-99 school year.
+^aEnrollment in Grade 9 in the fall of the 1995-96 school year minus enrollment in Grade 12 in the fall of the 1998-99 school year.